Customer service text examples: 20 templates to deliver a great customer experience

 17. Following up with a customer after a call

-Gather feedback or close the loop quickly by sending a follow-up text after a call with a customer.
+You can gather feedback or close the conversation quickly by sending a follow-up text after a call with a customer.

 Example: Hi [name].
 This is [your name] from [company name].
 Thanks again for speaking with me today.
 I wanted to see if you have any other questions or concerns.
 If not, I’ll go ahead and close this ticket.
 To opt out of future SMS messages, respond STOP.